 Additionally, we must continue to ensure our teachers and non-classroom professionals are compensated adequately, to retain their experience in the schools.
 We must work with the Wicomico County Education Association on developing contracts that provide benefits necessary for retention.

-The safety of both students and employees is top of mind due to recent school shootings.
+The safety of both students and employees is top of mind.
 We must take every step possible to ensure students are safe from the moment they step on the bus to the moment they return home.
 We must examine all options for school security, while ensuring schools do not become prison-like, and implement best practices where necessary.

 Graduation - College & Career Readiness